jadhavaishwarya24/4-bit-Processor/README.md

 This project implements a **simple 4-bit processor** using **Verilog HDL**.
 The processor is designed with a **custom instruction set** and demonstrates the core concepts of CPU operation such as instruction fetch, decode, execute, and write-back.

-The design includes fundamental CPU components like **ALU, Register File, Control Unit, Program Counter, and Instruction Memory**.
+The design includes fundamental CPU components like **ALU, Register File and Instruction Memory**.
-Simulation is performed using **ModelSim / Vivado**, and functionality is verified through waveform analysis.
+Simulation is performed using **ModelSim**, and functionality is verified through waveform analysis.

 ---